New Bristol Brewery

 Share this article

-New Bristol Brewery is a small, daring brewery located slap bang in the middle of Bristol, owned and operated by husband and wife team, Noel and Maria James.
-It prides itself on being a small-batch, hands-on operation, which constantly pushes new ideas, ingredients and flavours, exploring the progression of traditional styles to create forward thinking, great tasting beers.
+New Bristol Brewery is a small, daring brewery located slap bang in the middle of Bristol, owned by husband and wife team Noel and Maria James, and a small but dedicated team.
+Even as it’s found new fans in the UK and beyond over the past five years, it still prides itself on being the same small-batch, hands-on operation, with strong values and deep local roots.

 Share this article